Growing succulents outdoors– Sunlight, Sunburn, Heatwaves and more

 When we think of cacti and succulents, we usually think of desert plants that require intense heat and bright sun.
 However, contrary to this belief, most succulents do not thrive very well under blasting full sun exposure and extremely hot temperatures.
 This is because most succulents are from semi-desert environments; these are places that have similar characteristics as real deserts but receive more water or precipitation.
 Also, most succulents in their native habitats grow in low lying areas where they are shaded by other taller plants.
 In nature, they also grow in crevices where they receive protection from the sun, or on hilltops where they are shaded by rocks or boulders.

-How many hours of sun do succulents need?
+How many hours of sunlight do succulents need?

 Here is a picture of baby plants that have shriveled and discolored due to too much sun exposure

 How to Keep Your Succulents Alive During Prolonged Heatwaves

 With climate change going on, it seems that weather extremes are becoming more of a norm these days.
 If you have never experienced a heat wave, you must live in one of the coldest regions of the world.
 Heat waves are prolonged periods of extremely high temperatures lasting for days or weeks without relief.
 Heat waves in the summer time are especially challenging to plants that love humidity but also to succulents and cacti.
 Extreme heat for a prolonged period of time can be damaging to your outdoor plants if left unattended.
 Some plants do bounce back, but others may not recover from the damage and stress.
 What can you do during a heat wave to help your outdoor plants?

 Here are some do’s and don’ts to help ensure survival during a heatwave:

 - Provide shade